g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 set chassis fpc 0 pic 0 tunnel-services
 ```
-Note: Here we are applying the configuration on the VRF-HUB, but it doesn't matter, the MVPN will be established with the RTs defined in the protocols mvpn configuration.
-Another topic, we can use the PIM-SM in our network to signal de PMSIs, but I don't want this here, let's use the BGP and MPLS configured to make this case cleaner.
+Note: Here we are applying the configuration on the VRF-C2-HUB, but it doesn't matter; the MVPN will be established with the RTs defined in the protocols mvpn configuration.
+Another topic: we could use PIM-SM in our network to signal the PMSIs, but I don't want to do that here.
+Let's use BGP and MPLS to make this setup cleaner.

-I applied some TE constraints into LSP template to make the things funny, 500Kbps of BW because we'll have a selective PMSI configured later to forward the surplus traffic.
+I applied some TE constraints into the LSP template to make things fun: 500Kbps of BW, because we'll have a selective PMSI configured later to forward the surplus traffic.

-This same configuration was applied in R1 and R2.
+This same configuration was applied to R1 and R2.

-In the SPOKE PEs, the configuration will be more simple:
+On the SPOKE PEs, the configuration will be simpler:
 ```
 set routing-instances VRF-C2-SPOKE protocols mvpn receiver-site set routing-instances VRF-C2-SPOKE protocols mvpn mvpn-mode spt-only